AhmedHarees/100-days-of-code/log.md

 **Today's Progress**:  Completed The Document Object Model (DOM) section of the course.
 Learnt how to select HTML elements, manipulate HTML styles, text, and attributes using JS.
 Also The Seperation of Concerns.

+### Day 26: April 19, 2021

+**Today's Progress**:  Started and completed Boss Level Challenge 1 - The Dicee Game section of the course.
+Applied the JS knowledge gained in previous sections to solve the challenge.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)